- The New Layer command is part of the RPS Data Prep Toolbox

 - The command is located in the Layers menu group

-Utilizes the RPS New Layer control to create a new layer, new layer group and assign layer properties including the takeoff categorization, potential site improvement boundaries and associated site improvement attributes.
+Utilizes the New Layer control to create a new layer, new layer group and assign layer properties including the takeoff categorization, potential site improvement and surface boundaries and associated site improvement attributes.
 The New Layer functionality is also incorporated into all RPS commands where a layer selection control is provided.

-The RPS New Layer command dialog looks as follows
+The New Layer command dialog looks as follows

 Enter the name for the new layer.
 We recommend using names like ROAD - Curb Flow Line so that all ROAD features are grouped together alphabetically in the layer manager etc.

 Select the default Color for the new layer.
 This will be applied to all objects that have their color set to “By Layer”.

 Select the default Linestyle for the new layer.
 This will be applied to all objects that have their linestyle set to “ByLayer”.

 Select the default Lineweight for the new layer.
 This will be applied to all objects that have their lineweight set to “ByLayer”.

 Select the Layer group for the layer.
 If you need to create a new layer group, you can do so here by clicking the [New …] button

 Click OK to complete the process and create the Layer group.

 Click Cancel to abort the process and not create a new Layer group.